This has been a mountainous summer. Two countries, three jurisdictions, but just one time zone – mountain time (my time)!

 Continuing with our mining theme, I always detour to Virginia City.
 This western gem was established because of gold and was actually Montana’s capital for a period of time during the 19th century.
 Its population hovers around 75 and it is perfectly permissible to wander the street with a beer in hand.

 Yellowstone National Park is mostly located in Wyoming but spills over into Montana and Idaho.
 The park is a huge plateau of which about 2/3’s is a volcanic caldera.
 Some of the park is beautiful, but we really visit for geothermal sites.
-The ‘Stone’ is ‘Yellow’ due to sulfur.
+The ‘Stone’ is ‘Yellow’ due to sulphur.

 By spending two nights in West Yellowstone (Montana) we can do the entire north loop in the park and most of the south loop.
 There is so much to say about Yellowstone, I may write a longer submission separately.